Learn how to make Indonesian lontong (rice cake) the traditional way wrapped in banana leaves.

 - Box of toothpicks

 - Clean the banana leaves with clean damp cloth before using.
-Cut 7-8 pieces of 10″ (25 cm) in width.
+Cut 7-8 pieces of 10" (25 cm) in width.
 Warm them up a little bit on an open fire briefly.
-This is very important step as it helps the banana leaves to stay soft and avoid cracking.
-Just be careful not to burn your hands.
+This helps the banana leaves to stay soft and avoid cracking.
+Just be careful not to burn your hands

-- Fill out each roll with rice.
+- Secure one of the end with toothpicks.
+Fill out each log with rice.
 The amount of rice depends on the length of your rolls.
-If you have a 20-cm roll in length, you want to fill up the rice below half of 20 cm, which is less than 10 cm.
+If you have a 20-cm roll in length, you want to fill up the rice below half of 20 cm, which is about 10 cm.
 This will make sure you won't have tough lontong and your lontong will not burst because rice expands as it cooks.
 Continue until you use up all the rice

 - Prepare a big pot with some water.
 Place the lontong inside the pot.
 They will tend to float at first, but slowly submerge them and try not to overcrowd the pot.
 If your pot is tall enough to let them cook in standing position, that's great.
 You save more space and can cook more.
 But if not, don't worry, you can still cook them in "sleeping" position.
 But I won't crowd the pot.
 Probably cook 4-5 pieces.
 Bring the water to a boil and then lower the heat to let it gently simmer